Varanasi: Roads

 Auto rickshaws and E-rickshaws are the most widely available forms of public transport in the old city.
 In the outer regions of the city, taxis are available.
 Daily commuters prefer city buses, which operate on specific routes of urban and suburban areas.
 The city buses are operated by Varanasi City Transport Service Limited.
 Nearly, 120 buses are operated by Varanasi City Transport Service Limited.

 The following National Highways pass through Varanasi:

 The heavy traffic of the city is monitored through Integrated Traffic Management System.
 The smart traffic management system equips the city with automatic signal control system, separate signal system for pedestrians, traffic management centre at state level, area traffic control system, corridor management and dynamic traffic indicators for smooth movement of traffic.
 Varanasi Traffic Police keeps an eye through Smart Command and Control Centre.

 Inland waterways

 National Waterway 1 passes through Varanasi.
 In 2018, a new inland port was established on the banks of Ganges River.
 The Multi-Modal Terminal is designed to handle 1.26 million metric tons of cargo every year and covers an area of 34 hectares.
-Nearly, ₹170 crore was invested by the Government to setup an inland port.
+Nearly, ₹170 crore was invested by the government to set up an inland port.
 Maersk started its container service in 2019 by moving 16 containers on NW-1 from Varanasi to Kolkata.
 The port also catered PepsiCo, IFFCO Fertilizers, Emami Agrotech and Dabur for cargo movement.

 Projects

 Due to growing population and industrial demands, the city is being implanted with several infrastructural projects.
 In fiscal year 2014–18, the city was awarded with projects worth ₹30,000 crore.
 The city is being invested by both private and public players in different sectors.
-Currently, there are many undergoing projects and many have been planned.
+There are many undergoing projects and many have been planned.